 What’s the difference between Executive Chairman vs. CEO?

 The chairman is the man who isn’t in the front.
 They do their job from the background and guide the team for high-level policy decisions.
-The CEO leads from within the company and looks over the operation structures and initiates the operations.
+The CEO leads from within the company and looks over the operation structures and initiates the operations. this is the main difference between chairman and ceo.

 2. Daily Operations

 The chairman usually doesn’t look over the day-to-day operations.
 It is the job of the CEO to supervise the regular tasks that employees do in the company.
-This too forms a key difference between Executive Chairman vs. CEO.
+This too forms a key difference between Executive Chairman vs CEO.

 3. Rank between Executive Chairman vs. CEO